CyberMew/arrival-card-generator/README.md

 # arrival-card-generator

-Basically this tries to be the standalone version of https://www.singlewindow.sh.cn/hj/arrval, because that submits your data to their backend which might seems suspicious, and it is unknown to me if this is a legit site or not.
+Basically this tries to be the standalone version of https://www.singlewindow.sh.cn/hj/arrval, because that submits your data to their backend which might seem suspicious, and it is unknown to me if this is a legit site or not.

 # Arrival Card QR Decoder & Editor